Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Simulation methods

 An altitude of the created disordered fluid film is always fluctuating when the film is placed in the bulk system, which is similar to a random walk.
 Therefore, here we hinder the film leaving from the substrate, using monomers (polymerization degrees equal to 1) of S(unlabel)-species spatially fixed at a square lattice with the lattice const. $\varDelta L$ on the thin hard planar substrate laid at $z = 0$.
 This lattice const. $\varDelta L$ indicates that these fixed monomers tightly covers and continuously and homogeneously coats the substrate because $\varDelta L$ denotes the spatial range of the non-bonded interaction.
 The substrate itself disallows the molecules to pass through and applies no other interactions, such as friction, to the molecules.
 However, these fixed monomers homogeneously distributed on the planar substrate in the present simulation system attract the whole dense fluid membrane, rather than each molecule, to the substrate.
 Therefore, the whole dense fluid membrane covers the whole substrate.
 The segments of the labelled and unlabelled molecules are distributed and form a dense fluid layer in $0 < z \lesssim R_e$.
 An example of the constructed film is displayed in Fig.~\ref{fig:SinSolFreeFilmN32W10Lx240Ly240Lz60VVc70np7331npA576_000600000MCS}.
 Note that both the molecular species can freely move and diffuse inside the resulting molecular film although the whole film is fixed on and covers the substrate.
+When one segment moves in the lateral direction of the continuously-coated substrate covered with the homogeneous film, the interaction between this moving segment and the segments spatially fixed on the substrate is unchanged.
+This illustrates that no interaction in the lateral direction acts between the homogeneously-coated substrate and each segment of the film.
 The average volumetric density of the labelled molecules in this region of the layer is defined~\cite{Norizoe:2013EPL,Norizoe:2014JCP} as $\rho_\text{p(label)} = n_\text{p(label)} / ( L_x L_y \times R_e )$, where $n_\text{p(label)}$ denotes the number of labelled molecules.
 This average density is reduced to the dimensionless density $\rho_\text{p(label)}' = \rho_\text{p(label)} R_e^3$.

+On the other hand, one end of each polymer is directly and spatially fixed on the substrate in the system of the brush.
+This constraint, \textit{i.e.} grafting, disallows the diffusion of the polymers.
+Free ends of the grafted polymers are allowed to move only in the vicinity of the grafting point of each polymer.
+This is the difference between the systems of the film and brush.